switchbrew/nssu-updater/README.md

 * [4.0.0+] Button 'Y': Receive.
 * Button DPad-Down, when system-version and datadir were specified via arg: Server-mode.

 This app can be launched with an optional arg: `[v]{version}` or `{datadir}/[v]{version}[remaining non-numeric characters are ignored].nssu-update`.
 The former is intended for nxlink (however the latter can be used with nxlink too if wanted), while the latter is intended for hbmenu [file-associations](https://switchbrew.org/wiki/Homebrew_Menu#File_Associations).
+The `.nssu-update` from the filename is only for hbmenu file-associations, the nssu-updater app itself ignores that.
 The file-association config is automatically created during app startup.
 The previously mentioned version is for the SystemUpdate Meta (0100000000000816), see [ninupdates](https://yls8.mtheall.com/ninupdates/reports.php).

 Example [nxlink](https://switchbrew.org/wiki/Homebrew_Menu) command: `nxlink -p nssu-updater/nssu-updater.nro nssu-updater.nro [v]{version}`.